How the Yandex.Direct auction works

 Click price is determined based on ad block type:

-VCG auction rules are used to determine the click price in blocks on the first page of Yandex search, as well as on YAN search sites.
+VCG auction rules are used to determine the click price in Yandex search results and on YAN search sites.
 Here we'll describe how click price is calculated for the premium placement block.

 Depending on the competition for a specific search query, the block displays 0 to 4 ads.
 If there are 4 positions in premium placement, then the first position will bring in a traffic volume of 100 units, and second, third, and fourth place will bring in a volume of 85, 75 and 65 units respectively.
 Traffic volume is a value directly related to the clickability of an ad position.
 This is not consistent and is calculated for each concrete query.
 The traffic volume calculation factors in the ad design, number of ads in the block and their designs, and the ad display position on search.